-- I. Genetic testing to establish or confirm one of the following epilepsy, neuromuscular, and neurodegenerative conditions to guide management is considered medically necessary when the member/enrollee demonstrates clinical features\ consistent with the disorder (the list is not meant to be comprehensive, see II below):
+- I. Genetic testing to establish or confirm one of the following epilepsy, neuromuscular, and neurodegenerative conditions to guide management is considered medically necessary when the member/enrollee demonstrates clinical features consistent with the disorder (the list is not meant to be comprehensive, see II below):

+- A. AADC deficiency

-- A. Hereditary Transthyretin Amyloidosis
+- B. Hereditary Transthyretin Amyloidosis

-- B. X-linked Adrenoleukodystrophy
+- C. X-linked Adrenoleukodystrophy

-- C. L1 Syndrome
+- D. L1 Syndrome

-- D. SCN9A Neuropathic Pain Syndromes
+- E. SCN9A Neuropathic Pain Syndromes

-- E. Cerebral Cavernous Malformation, Familial
+- F. Cerebral Cavernous Malformation, Familial

-F. STAC3 Disorder
+- G. STAC3 Disorder

-II.
-Genetic testing to establish or confirm the diagnosis of all other epilepsy, neurodegenerative, and neuromuscular disorders not specifically discussed within this or another medical policy will be evaluated by the criteria outlined in General Approach to Genetic Testing (see policy for coverage criteria).
+- II.
+Genetic testing to establish or confirm the diagnosis of all other epilepsy, neurodegenerative, and neuromuscular disorders not specifically discussed within this or another medical policy will be evaluated by the criteria outlined in General Approach to Genetic and Molecular Testing (see policy for criteria).